Embark versus Wisdom Panel! Using the DNA from our mystery pup, we tried both dog DNA tests to find out which was best.

 Comparing Dog DNA Test Kits

-Both the Embark and Wisdom Panel kits are very simple.
+Both the Embark and Wisdom Panel kits are very simple and great for mixed breed dogs.
 There are some small differences, but the functionality is essentially identical.
 Each kit includes:

 Price Comparison

-Embark and Wisdom Panel both offer a couple dog DNA test kits options.
+Embark and Wisdom Panel both offer a couple of dog DNA test kit options.

-The Breed + Health Kit from Embark, which we chose, gives you everything from the Breed ID kit, plus screens for 200+ health risks and 20+ physical traits.
+The Breed + Health Kit from Embark, which we chose, gives you everything from the Breed ID kit plus screens for 200+ other genetic health conditions risks and 20+ physical traits.
 This kit is listed at $199, but we were able to find it on the Embark website and on Amazon for $159.

-Wisdom Panel’s Essential Dog DNA Test Kit gives you your dog’s DNA composition from 350+ breeds, types, and varieties, states it has 1% breed reporting precision, tests for 25+ medical complications, and includes 35+ trait tests.
+Wisdom Panel’s Essential Dog DNA Test Kit provides your dog’s DNA composition from 350+ breeds, types, and varieties.
+It states that it has 1% breed reporting precision, tests for 25+ medical complications, and includes 35+ trait tests.
 The cost of this kit is $99.

 Collecting The Sample

-The process of using both of tests is very simple.
-No matter which test you choose, all you have to do is rub the swab on the inside of your dog’s mouth in between their gums and cheek.
+Both tests are very simple to use.
+No matter which test you choose, all you have to do to get your dogs DNA sample is rub the swab on the inside of your dog’s mouth between its gums and cheek.

-Both tests provide easy-to-follow instructions, from time spent swabbing to how long to wait after your dog eats to use to the test.
+Both tests provide easy-to-follow instructions, covering everything from the time spent swabbing to how long to wait after your dog eats to use the test.

 Activating Your Account

-You’ll also get an activation code with each kit that is used to create an account and add your dog’s profile on the company’s website.
+You’ll also get an activation code with each kit, which you use to create an account and add your dog’s profile on the company’s website.
 You’ll receive email updates throughout the process, and you’ll log into your account to see your dog’s results when they’re ready.

 Pack It Up And Ship It Back